peterduronelly/setting-up-your-data-science-environment/README.md

 # How to setup your Python environment for Data Science & Analysis

-In the next few sections we are taking the reader through the steps of setting up an environment for data science.
+In the next few sections we are taking the reader through the steps of setting up an environment for data science. **Data Science and Analysis** is a collection of activities covering data management, wrangling and discovery, modeling relationships (with parametric models like linear regressions, or non-parametric ones like random forest), prediction in cross-section or time series, as well as building and testing causal inference models.
+For a collection of applications, see [Data Analysis Case Studies](https://gabors-data-analysis.com/casestudies/).

 But what is a data science enviroment?

 A data science environment is essentially a setup that includes the **tools, software, and hardware** needed to perform data science tasks.
 Here's a simple way to explain it: